 What is The Women’s Parliament

-The motivation for the event is to deliver a series of outcomes and actions in the lead up to the 2018 South Australian State election that could provide solutions to South Australia’s current challenges.
+The motivation for the inaugural event is to deliver a series of outcomes and actions for the 2018 South Australian State election that could provide solutions to South Australia’s current challenges.
 It aims to harness the power of bringing women in a room together to problem solve and also come up with innovative and ambitious new ideas.

 The Women’s Parliament is an independent event and is not aligned with any political party.
 It is a project based initiative which runs on a modest budget and receives no funding, sponsorship or donations.

-Open State is a festival of collaboration, innovation, ideas and enterprise with an aim to position South Australia as a leader in democratic reform, business and community innovation.
+Open State is an annual festival of collaboration, innovation, ideas and enterprise with an aim to position South Australia as a leader in democratic reform, business and community innovation.

 The Steering Committee